 - Help you apply or appeal a decision

-- Help you secure medical records and submit them for review
+- Help you secure medical records and submit them for appeals

 No matter what your status is, let us help you get the benefits you need.